 Dimension 3D Printing Accelerates Learning

-In April 2007, the Department of Defense stepped in and supplied STARBASE sites with Dimension 3D printers.
-Now, an entire curriculum has been supplemented and student learning enhanced by adding 3D printing technology.
+In April 2007, the Department of Defense stepped in and supplied STARBASE sites with Dimension 3D printers through First Technologies, Inc. First Technologies is a Dimension authorized reseller that provides curriculum, computer hardware and

 A High Flying Success